POPL 2014: 41st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages

 The purpose of this is to help the PC and external reviewers come to an initial judgement about the paper without bias, not to make it impossible for them to discover the authors if they were to try.
 Nothing should be done in the name of anonymity that weakens the submission or makes the job of reviewing the paper more difficult (e.g., important background references should not be omitted or anonymized, and submitted papers may be posted to author web pages etc. as usual).
 The program chair has put together a document answering frequently asked questions that hopefully addresses many common concerns.

 POPL 2014 will not have an external review committee, relying instead on the PC and on expert reviewers drawn from the whole community.
 To assist the PC in identifying expert reviewers, authors will be invited to suggest, at submission time, the names of up to 5 candidate reviewers that they believe have the appropriate expertise.
-Authors should not contact these in advance, and the PC may or may not call for reviews from any of those suggested.
+Authors should not contact these in advance (in particular, do not discuss with them whether or not they are prepared to review the paper).
+The PC may or may not call for reviews from any of those suggested.

 We encourage authors to provide any supplementary material that is required to support the claims made in the paper, such as detailed proofs, proof scripts, or experimental data.
 This should be uploaded at submission time, as a single pdf or a tarball, not via a URL.
 It need not be anonymised, and so will be made available to reviewers only after they have submitted their first-draft review.
 As usual, reviewers are under no obligation to look at the supplementary material.